nsfphd/CleaningDataWeek4/Codebook.md

 fBodyBodyGyroJerkMag-std()

 activitycode - the original code that was used to lookup the description of the activity in activitydesc.
-Preserved for backward compatibility
+Preserved for backward compatibility.